 Unfortunately, you cannot be certain that the other driver has the level of insurance he or she needs to cover your losses properly.
 In fact, you cannot be sure the other driver has any insurance at all, even though Indiana requires all drivers to be insured to operate a motor vehicle, per the Indiana Bureau of Motor Vehicles (BMV).

-From an article published by the Insurance Journal, the Hanover Insurance Group and the Insurance Research Council report that 13% of American motorists drove without insurance in 2015.
+The Insurance Journal reported that 13% of American motorists drove without insurance in 2015.
 If this type of driver has struck your car, an Indianapolis uninsured motorist lawyer with Sevenish Law Firm, P.C. can defend your right to receive a fair settlement.
 Our personal injury lawyers can handle your case while you rest and recover.

 Uninsured Motorists in Indianapolis

 When someone drives on the roads of Indiana without a valid auto insurance policy, he or she is an uninsured motorist.

-Some people choose to drive without insurance because they just do not want to spend the money on insurance.
+Some people choose to drive without insurance because they just do not want to spend money on insurance.
 Others have accumulated numerous traffic violations that mean an auto insurance company will not sell them a policy they can afford or even sell them a policy at all.

 Someone without insurance should choose not to drive.
 However, this does not always occur, as some people feel they must drive, regardless of whether they have insurance.